 If your car needs to be towed, you can call a taxi to take you to your destination.
 Remember to remove your luggage and valuables from the car.

-You’ll need to follow the same procedure as a car breakdown, but call the Italian police at 112.
+You’ll need to follow the same procedure as a car breakdown, but call the Italian police at the general emergency number, 112.

 Make sure to get the personal details from the driver and any personal details from witnesses.
 You may have trouble getting an Italian to agree that they have witnessed the accident – the legal process can be quite lengthy and complicated here.